andreafabrizi/DNSProxy/README.md

       with no leackage of UDP whatsoever (see PRIVACY notes)
 ```

-DNSP will take care to create a well-formed UDP/TCP packet in reply to clients.
+DNSP will take care to create a well-formed DNS packet in reply to clients.

-Should you be willing to perform "response caching and sharing" you can rely
+Should you be willing to perform forensics or "response caching and sharing"
-on your favourite HTTPS proxy, any between polipo, squid, nginx, Varnish,
+you can still realy on standard HTTPS proxy MITM techniques; *any HTTP(S) proxy*
-charles, SOCKS, TOR, *any HTTP(S) proxy* will work properly with DNSP.
+will work properly with DNSP, as polipo, squid, nginx, Varnish, charles, burp

-DNSP can be configured to cross through (and receiving Via) additional HTTP
+DNSP can be configured to pass-through additional HTTP chains of proxies
-proxy (i.e. TOR, enterprise-proxy, locked-down countries).
+(i.e. TOR, enterprise-proxy, locked-down countries, you name it).

-Most of users will run DNSP directly through HTTPS w/out caching & extra proxy.
+Majority of DNSP users will directly run through HTTPS w/out caching or extra
-The DNSP server will just talk to remote resolver webservice, w/out any cache.
+proxy.
+The DNSP server will talk to remote resolver webservice not using any

-As we all know, "a cache" is often availaible "in the network" when it comes to
+cache.
+Important to note, "cache" is often availaible "in the network" when it
-HTTP, no real need for extra local cache (HTTP/2 and HTTPS make local cache uneasy).
+comes to CDN, therefore there is no impellent need for extra local cache.
+To
+complexify picture HTTP/2 and SSL make local cache -not impossible- but uneasy.

-As bonus, this software is TOR-friendly and requires minimal resources.
+This software is TOR-friendly and requires minimal resources.
 Enjoy !

 Features:
 - DNS-over-HTTPS compliant with RFC 8484, plus older non-standards supported.